The pH scale measures how acidic or alkaline (basic) something is.

 Your blood has a normal pH range of 7.35 to 7.45.
 This means that blood is naturally slightly alkaline or basic.

-Health problems that make the body too acidic or too alkaline are usually linked to the pH of blood.
+Health problems that make your body too acidic or too alkaline are usually linked to the pH of blood.
 Changes in your normal blood pH might be a sign of certain health conditions and medical emergencies.
 These include:

 - heart disease